ASIA RUGBY EMIRATES SEVENS SERIES LEG 2, RESULTS AND REPORTS

 Hong Kong China Men 38-10 Malaysia

-DAY ONE: WOMEN'S ACTION
+DAY ONE: WOMEN'S REACTION

 Hong Kong China Women won the opening two pool games before losing a close encounter with Thailand, but the results and the girls positive points differential means the team still progressed to the Cup Semi-Final on Sunday with a place at HSBC SVNS Series Division 3 still up for grabs.
 In the Semi-Final the girls will face a dangerous Japanese side who won when the teams faced off in the Semi-Final of Leg 1 in Hangzhou.